What are 'superfoods'?

 Among the foods said to have superfood status are:

-Packed with antioxidants and phytoflavonoids, these berries are also high in potassium and vitamin C, making them the top choice of doctors and nutritionists.
+Packed with antioxidants and phytochemicals, these berries are also high in potassium and vitamin C, making them a top choice of doctors and nutritionists.
 Not only may they help lower your risk of heart disease and cancer, they are also anti-inflammatory.

-Inflammation is a key driver of all chronic diseases, so blueberries have a host of benefits.
+Inflammation is thought to be a key driver of many chronic diseases, so blueberries have a host of benefits.
 When selecting berries, note that the darker they are, the more antioxidants they have.
-Frozen fruits are just as good as fresh, experts say, but make sure you include lots of other fruit and vegetables in your diet as well.
+Frozen fruits are just as good as fresh, experts say, but make sure you include a variety of other fruit and vegetables in your diet as well.